Guide to Real Estate Contract Amendments and Addendums

 The buyer may add an addendum to have the property fully surveyed rather than accepting a lesser title company solution like an Improvement Location Report.
 This could be because the buyer has plans for the property that will require a full survey and is trying to leverage their negotiation to get one for free.

 Other addenda commonly used are disclosure forms and special inspection requirements.
-In NM, the Septic Inspection Addendum accompanied every contract for a home with a septic system.
+In New Mexico for example, the Septic Inspection Addendum accompanied every contract for a home with a septic system.
 There was also a state disclosure to the buyer about septic systems included separately as well.

 Sometimes certain addenda are not required but are available or suggested.
 If it is some sort of consumer disclosure and not required, why not use it, as you're providing more information to your client that helps them through the process and may reduce your risks.